 For example, if a prospective client asks you to rewrite their site and you ask why, they may say “Well, we’re running Facebook ads and those ads aren’t doing very well, so we need a new website.”

 Now, you, being the insightful marketer will know to ask, “Okay, when you say it’s ‘not doing very well,’ what does that mean?
 What numbers are you looking at?”
 After all, if the click-through rate on the ad isn’t doing well, it’s not the website’s problem (at least, not at first).
 What they really need is for you to write them new Facebook ads!

 Getting at the deeper issue with any project sets you apart from your competitors.
 And, most important, it helps ensure you produce work that has the highest possible positive impact for your clients.

 And that’s how you keep those referrals rolling in!

-Your turn!
 How will you incorporate the “Why?” question in your conversations with new clients?
 Let us know in the comments below!